weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 *  `XXXX` is the zero-padded trajectory # where the pdb conformation was found
 *  `YYYY` is the zero-padded is the frame number in the above trajectory where the pdb conformation was found.

-These pdb files will be the initial conformations for the trajectories in the next MD swarm. **Note:** using these `selected` frames is the code's default behavoir for any swarm number > 0.
+These pdb files will be the initial conformations for the trajectories in the next MD swarm. **Note:** using these `selected` frames is the code's default behavior for any swarm number > 0.

 ---